Mission

 Learn by Doing

 Experiential learning means our students learn by doing, and this is a hallmark of a Fox School education.
 We prepare students to thrive in today’s digital, global economy, and we provide them with hands-on, experiential learning opportunities throughout their education.
-Examples include an internship with a Big Four accounting firm, case studies on such topics as The Personal Branding of Former Philadelphia Eagle Jason Kelce (FLDP) and a guest lecture from forthcoming.
+Examples include an internship with a Big Four accounting firm, case studies on such topics as The Personal Branding of Former Philadelphia Eagle Jason Kelce (FLDP) and plant tours at Philadelphia entities like Port of Philadelphia, Philadelphia Wholesale Produce Market and Philadelphia International Airport.

 Our faculty are world-class teachers.
 They recognize that today’s learning models have changed and are continuing to evolve.
 By offering students hands-on opportunities that go well beyond the traditional classroom experience, we ensure our students’ educational experience is one of robust personal and professional growth.